shsagir/play-area-sync/docs/app.md

 ### One website per App

 With classical server hosting you rent out a machine to host multiple websites.
-While this seems to make economic sense — it's not professional.
+While this seems to make economic sense — it's not smart.
 Just think about these scenarios:

 * "website A" needs runtime version y, while "website B" requires an version x
 * "website C" has a nasty bug and crashes the whole server